 In his formal intellectual firmament little, if any, bias became stationed that would make him reticent in accepting the Divine Message.
-His heart and mind remained open to being watered by God’s invigorating message.
+His heart and mind remained open to being watered by God’s invigorating massage.
 Later in his married life, he would lose six of his seven children.
-That way he remained an emporium of empathy – a mindset which would be so much needed in his line of work to follow.
+That way he remained an emporium of empathy – a mindset that would be so much needed in his line of work to follow.

 In his early youth, in 590 CE, Muhammed ﷺ was involved in a movement called, Hilf al Fudhul (The Bountiful Pact).
-This movement achieved two hallmark goals: Stopping killing by suffocation of unwanted newborn girls by their embarrassed fathers; and, through collective commitment, providing safety and security of life and property to lone travelers without any tribal support system on trade and pilgrimage to Makkah.
+This movement achieved two hallmark goals: Stopping the killing by suffocation of unwanted newborn girls by their embarrassed fathers; and, through collective commitment, providing safety and security of life and property to lone travelers without any tribal support system on trade and pilgrimage to Makkah.
 His involvement in it had a significant spillover effect on Islamic Ethics.

-By the age of twenty-five, he became known as a successful overland merchant-trader possessing a fair, open and kind disposition.
-He married his twice widowed female-employer fifteen years his senior upon her proposal when she noted his astute business acumen and magnanimous personal and social qualities.
+By the age of twenty-five, he became known as a successful overland merchant trader possessing a fair, open, and kind disposition.
+He married his twice-widowed female-employer fifteen years his senior upon her proposal when she noted his astute business acumen and magnanimous personal and social qualities.

 Subsequently, he became a great husband and father.
-So, cheating from the Bible to write the Quran was not physically possible for him and nor was it in his nature.
+So, cheating from the Bible to write the Quran was not physically possible for him, and nor was it in his nature.

-The many similarities of the Quran with Torah, Psalm and Gospel are due not to plagiarism but from the fact that they are all from the One and Only God and that His message, through the generations, has been invariant except for some of the circumstantially driven detail.
+The many similarities of the Quran with the Torah, Psalm, and Gospel are due not to plagiarism but from the fact that they are all from the One and Only God and that His message, through the generations, has been invariant except for some of the circumstantially driven detail.
 Also, the mistakes of the previous texts are not to be found in the Quran.

-According to the Quran, the mistakes in the previous texts were due to human errors, forgetfulness, deliberate as well as spurious additions and deletions.
+According to the Quran, the mistakes in the previous texts were due to human errors, forgetfulness, deliberate as well as spurious additions, and deletions.
 The Quran came to make good these mistakes as well as to complete them for it’s God’s final revelation to mankind.

 In fact, interestingly, prior to Quran’s message, the Jews and Christians were not aware that, along with Moses’ Torah, the Psalms was a revealed text to David عليه السلام and was not his own production.

 Ideally, for maximizing understanding and benefit, a newcomer must not approach the Quran unmentored, as a DIY project.
-Thus, having proper etiquette, being open to suggestion and showing the benefit of the doubt to a book claiming to be from the Lord of the Worlds sent down through Archangel Gabriel عليه السلام for the benefit of mankind constitute requisite approach.
+Thus, having proper etiquette, being open to suggestion and showing the benefit of the doubt to a book claiming to be from the Lord of the Worlds sent down through Archangel Gabriel عليه السلام for the benefit of mankind constitutes the requisite approach.

 𝐈𝐈𝐈. 𝐒𝐜𝐢𝐞𝐧𝐜𝐞 𝐨𝐫 𝐒𝐢𝐠𝐧𝐬 𝐢𝐧 𝐭𝐡𝐞 𝐐𝐮𝐫𝐚𝐧: 𝐀𝐟𝐟𝐢𝐫𝐦𝐢𝐧𝐠 𝐎𝐥𝐝𝐞𝐫 𝐅𝐚𝐢𝐭𝐡, 𝐁𝐞𝐜𝐤𝐨𝐧𝐢𝐧𝐠 𝐏𝐨𝐭𝐞𝐧𝐭𝐢𝐚𝐥 𝐅𝐚𝐢𝐭𝐡

-It points out: “We will show them Our Signs in the universe and in themselves, until it becomes obvious to them that this is the Truth.”
+It points out: “We will show them Our Signs in the universe and in themselves until it becomes obvious to them that this is the Truth.”
 (41:53) It even challenges people to produce a chapter like it in order to refute its otherworldliness.
 (11:13; 2:23-25) In 1453 years since then that has yet to happen.

 The Arabs in those days were rather gifted with poetry and were distinguished for it and proud of it.
 Yet they could not match up even with the shortest chapter made up of three verses and ten words!
 (108:1-3)

 Since the 1980s, approximately, among Muslims, three new trends of analysis of the Quran have taken shape.
-They have not been fully endorsed by the established scholars.
+They have not been fully endorsed by established scholars.
 Lately, a lukewarm appreciation in some circles has made references to them possible.
 It’s more a part of online canvassing by eager Muslims.

 Why the reluctance?
 It’s not clear whether such elements are to be construed as clear verses or allegorical.
 As I have pointed out before, dwelling on the latter type of verses is discouraged.
 Thus, one of them explores the purported mathematical structure of the Quran that “ensures” its continued integrity.
 Yet another discovers tell-tale numerical clues that “point to its authenticity”.

-Now, with scientific advances, suddenly, these previously glossed over verses appear pregnant with significance.
+Now, with scientific advances, suddenly, these previously glossed-over verses appear pregnant with significance.
 True to its claim of universality and timelessness, the Quran appears to be meaningful to succeeding generations of people.